SkyD666/Rays-Android/README.md

   </tr>
 </tbody>
 </table>
-Note: **and** logic is represented by **space, tab, line break**, multiple of the above characters together are considered as one, extra spaces before and after the input box text will be ignored.
-The **"content "** in the form refers to the selected search domain (the results of multiple search domains are combined).
+<p>Note: <b>and</b> logic is represented by <b>space, tab, line break</b>, multiple of the above characters together are considered as one, extra spaces before and after the input box text will be ignored.
+The <b>"content"</b> in the form refers to the selected search domain (the results of multiple search domains are combined).</p>

 ## 🌏 Translation